 - Click on the Insert Accordion

-- To add more Accordion items, right click on the Accordion element, and click Add Accordion Item
+- To add more Accordion items, click on (

 Deleting and Sorting Accordion Items

-To delete items, select the desired Accordion item and simply press Backspace/Delete key, or right click on the item and press Cut (Ctrl+X).
+To delete items, select the desired Accordion item by clicking on the Handle Icon and simply pressing Backspace/Delete key.

-To sort items, hover over the Accordion item and drag the handle icon to a different location in-between items.
+To sort items, click on the Handle Icon and drag the handle icon to a different location in-between items.